-Kangiqsualujjuaq, Québec, December 3, 2014 – At a public hearing organized by the Bureau d’audiences publiques de l’environnement (environmental public hearings committee, BAPE) and the Kativik Environmental Advisory Committee (KEAC) on the challenges and issues posed by uranium mining, Jobie Tukkiapik, President of the Makivvik Corporation, and Maggie Emudluk, Chairperson of the Kativik Regional Government (KRG), stated their opposition to uranium exploration, exploitation and waste management in Nunavik.
+Kangiqsualujjuaq, Québec, December 3, 2014 – At a public hearing organized by the Bureau d’audiences publiques de l’environnement (environmental public hearings committee, BAPE) and the Kativik Environmental Advisory Committee (KEAC) on the challenges and issues posed by uranium mining, Jobie Tukkiapik, President of the Makivvik, and Maggie Emudluk, Chairperson of the Kativik Regional Government (KRG), stated their opposition to uranium exploration, exploitation and waste management in Nunavik.

 There is consensus among Nunavik Inuit that development of the uranium industry in our region is not acceptable,” said Makivvik President Jobie Tukkiapik.
 “Uranium is radioactive and can harm wildlife.
 The risk of contamination would cut us off from our traditional country foods.
 The negative impacts would be nungujuittuq, meaning something that will never perish.”

-The Makivvik Corporation and the KRG have been involved throughout the entire BAPE–KEAC uranium consultation process, listening to the representations of residents and regional organizations at pre-consultation and information-exchange phases organized in Nunavik earlier this year.
+The Makivvik and the KRG have been involved throughout the entire BAPE–KEAC uranium consultation process, listening to the representations of residents and regional organizations at pre-consultation and information-exchange phases organized in Nunavik earlier this year.
 The process has served to underscore the poor level of non-technical information available on uranium exploration and exploitation.

 Our position is based on thorough analysis of the current state of uranium development in Nunavik and facts, as well as priorities in terms of land use and harvesting activities,” added KRG Chairperson Maggie Emudluk.